-We currently maintain three equity-based compensation plans that have been approved by our stockholders - the Amended and Restated 2007 Equity Incentive Plan, which was approved by our stockholders in May 2007, and again in June 2016, and the Amended and Restated 2003 Incentive Compensation Plan, which was approved by our stockholders in October 2006, and the Employee Stock Purchase Plan, which was approved by our stockholders in June 2013.
-The following table sets forth, for each of our equity-based compensation plans, the number of shares of our common stock subject to outstanding options and rights, the weighted-average exercise price of outstanding options, and the number of shares available for future award grants as of December 31, 2017:
+We currently maintain two equity-based compensation plans that have been approved by our stockholders - the Equity Incentive Plan, which was approved by our stockholders in May 2007, and again in June 2016, and the ESPP, which was approved by our stockholders in June 2013.
+The following table sets forth, for each of our equity-based compensation plans, the number of shares of our common stock subject to outstanding options and rights, the weighted-average exercise price of outstanding options, and the number of shares available for future award grants as of December 31, 2018:

-Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights E eighted-Average xercise Price of Outstanding Options, Warrants, and Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in the first column) Plan Category (#)(1) Ri ghts (\$/share)(2) (#)(3) Equity compensation plans approved by security holders 16,963,107 \$ 2.99 6,932,268 Equity compensation plans not approved by security holders 0 0 0 Total 16,963,107 \$ 2.99 6,932,268
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants, and Rights (#)(1) Weighted-Average Exercise Price of Outstanding Options, Warrants, and Rights (\$/share)(2) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in the first column) (#)(3) Equity compensation plans approved by security holders 16,943,377 \$ 2.99 8,370,100 Equity compensation plans not approved by security holders 0 0 0 Total 16,943,377 \$ 2.99 8,370,100

-Includes outstanding stock options for 16,963,107 shares of our common stock under the Amended and Restated 2007 Equity Incentive Plan.
-There are no outstanding stock options under the Amended (1) and Restated 2003 Incentive Compensation Plan.
+(1) Includes outstanding stock options for 16,943,377 shares of our common stock under the Amended and Restated 2007 Equity Incentive Plan.

-The weighted average exercise price is calculated based solely on outstanding stock options.
-It does not take into account the shares issuable upon vesting of outstanding restricted stock units, which have no exercise price.
+(2) The weighted average exercise price is calculated based solely on outstanding stock options.
+It does not take into account the shares issuable upon vesting of outstanding restricted stock units, which have no exercise price, or purchase rights accruing under the ESPP because the purchase right (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period.
 There are no warrants or other rights outstanding.

-Includes 6,302,195 shares available for issuance under the Amended and Restated 2007 Equity Incentive Plan.
-The Amended and Restated 2007 Equity Incentive Plan provides for annual increases in the number of shares available for issuance thereunder on the first day of each fiscal year equal to the least of (i) 4% of the outstanding shares of our common stock on the last day of the immediately preceding fiscal year; (ii) 4,500,000 shares; or (iii) such other amount as our Board of Directors may determine.
-On January 1, 2018, the number of shares reserved for issuance under the Amended and Restated 2007 Equity Incentive Plan increased by 4,432,945 shares, representing 4% of the outstanding shares of our common stock on December 31, 2017.
-The data presented in this table was calculated as of December 31, 2017 and does not reflect the January 1, 2018 increase.
-We do not intend to grant any additional awards under our Amended and Restated 2003 Incentive Compensation (3)
+(3) Includes 8,336,361 shares available for issuance under the Equity Incentive Plan.
+The Equity Incentive Plan provides for annual increases in the number of shares available for issuance thereunder on the first day of each fiscal year equal to the least of (i) 4% of the outstanding shares of our common stock on the last day of the immediately preceding fiscal year; (ii) 4,500,000 shares; or (iii) such other amount as our Board of Directors may determine.
+On January 1, 2019, the number of shares reserved for issuance under the Equity Incentive Plan increased by 4,500,000 shares.
+The data presented in this table was calculated as of December 31, 2018 and does not reflect the January 1, 2019 increase.